PHuhn/WordPress-Child-Theme-Addons/README.md

 ## gc_counter animation

-gc_counter animation is combination of PHP (shortcode), Javascript and CSS.
+gc_counter animation is a combination of PHP (shortcode), Javascript and CSS.

 The following is an example of the shortcode: